 Smack dab in the middle of the reconstruction phase with some of the dirty work already done, plenty of good add ons for the mechanicals, they just need to be buttoned up.
 This empty canvas, now rat rod can go from rough and tumble to sleek and sexy or stay where it is, and have her runnin’ with some wrenchin’.
 Oh, and don’t forget the interior!

 More info: Listing has ended.
-Search on eBay for similar 1929 Ford Model A
+Click to search on eBay for similar 1929 Ford Model A (Affiliate link)